Angel-ML/angel/docs/apis/PSModel_en.md

 ---

 > PSModel is Angel's core abstract class.
-It encapsulates details of context and client of the remote parameter server (PS) and provides the commonly-used interfaces for accessing and updating remote matrices and vectors, allowing the algorithm engineers to operate the distributed matrices and vectors on the PS as if operating local objects.
-PSModel is a mutable model object that can be updated iteratively.
+It encapsulates details of context and client of remote parameter server (PS) and provides frequently-use interfaces for accessing and updating remote matrices and vectors, allows algorithm engineers to operate on distributed matrices and vectors on the PS as if operating on local objects.
+PSModel is a mutable model object that can be updated iteratively in essence.

 ## Functionality

-PSModel has three core classes: **MatrixContext，MatrixClient，TaskContext**, making any operation on the remote PS possible.
+PSModel has three core classes: **MatrixContext，MatrixClient，TaskContext**, with which you can make any operation on remote PS possible.

-For developing machine-learning algorithms on Angel, we recommend creating PSModel through MLModel and working on top of it.
+For developing machine-learning algorithms on Angel, we recommend creating PSModel inside MLModel and working on top of it.
 PSModel has the following five major interfaces:

 1. **[pull-type](#1-pull-type)**
 	* getRow
 	* getRows
 	* get(func: GetFunc)

 2. **[push-type](#2-push-type)**
 	* increment
 	* update(func: UpdateFunc)